Dementia Care Affordability Considerations

 Life insurance policies can be purchased to help pay for long term care and dementia care.
 If your loved one carries such a policy, you may want to contact the issuing company and inquire about benefits.
 Some insurance policies include:

 Long Term Care Insurance

-Long-term care insurance is designed to cover long-term services and supports, including personal and custodial care (non medical care) in a variety of settings such as your home, a community organization, or other facility.
+Long-term care insurance is designed to cover long-term services and support, including personal and custodial care (non medical care) in a variety of settings such as your home, a community organization, or a dementia care facility.